Skip to content

 Can I get an unemployed loan from a credit union?

-However, you’ll need to be a member of the credit union to borrow from them.
-They may also want you to build up some savings with them before you apply for credit.
+You might be able to get a loan from a credit union if you’re out of work.
+But you’ll need to be a member of the credit union to borrow from it.
+It may also want you to build up some savings with it before you apply for credit.

 What should I do if I’m refused a loan?

 If you’re refused a loan, think carefully before applying for another one straight away.
-Too many applications over a short period of time will damage your credit rating and it's likely you’ll be rejected again.
+Too many loan applications over a short period of time can suggest to lenders that you’re struggling financially and can damage your credit rating.

 What if I can’t repay the loan?

 If you’re struggling with your loan repayments, contact your lender as soon as possible.
-They should offer support and may be able to arrange a more affordable repayment plan.
+It should offer support and may be able to arrange a more affordable repayment plan.

 Where can I get debt advice?

-The following organisations can offer free support and advice for people struggling with debt:
+The following organisations offer free support and advice for people struggling with debt:

 Compare loans quickly and easily